The Books of Magic: Orientation Day, Chapter 1: Not a Magic Academy

 Continued from The Night Force: Night Forces

 Abby Cable ran her fingers through her long, platinum-blonde hair, a visible black streak dancing in agitation.
-She stood in a garden of unusual and vibrant flowers, their unique aromas filling the air.
+She stood in a garden of unusually vibrant flowers, their unique aromas filling the air.
 Seven statues adorned the small park around its edges, a low hedge isolating this section from the rest of the school grounds.

-Those statues reminded her of her own dead Alec Holland.
+Those solemn statues reminded her of her own dead Alec Holland.
 The people he had fought in order to save her after her arrest were considered to be heroes, while Alec himself was reviled by many for turning Gotham City into a giant greenhouse, bringing its usual hustle and bustle to a grinding halt.

 [(*) Editor’s note: See “Natural Consequences,” Swamp Thing v2 #52 (September, 1986) and “The Garden of Earthly Delights,” Swamp Thing v2 #53 (October, 1986).]